corticalstack/corticalstack.github.io/_posts/2020-05-17-charting-with-excel-is-amazing.md

 tags: [Excel, results, visualization]
 ---
-Working on a Python-based platform that made available a number of different optimizers (Particle Swarm, Genetic Evolution etc) at solving problems, I wanted to generate a clear, good looking and informative fitness trend chart.
+Working on a Python-based platform that made available a number of different optimizers (Particle Swarm, Genetic Evolution etc) at solving problems, I wanted to generate a clear, good looking and informative fitness trend chart I could embed in an academic report.
 Spend a few hour messing about with Python packages [Matplotlib][matplotlib] and [Seaborn[seaborn] but wasn't satisfied with the results.

 Exported the trend data out of Python in .csv format and imported into Excel.
 20 seconds later I had something I was really happy with.
 A powerful reminder to focus on the end result and not on the tool.
 Excel, well, excels at stuff like this, and